Virgin Money UK: Services

 The Virgin Money Northumberland Street store, Newcastle upon Tyne.
 This store was formerly a Northern Rock branch and the branded clock, which retains its Northern Rock lettering, became a well-known symbol of the former bank's collapse.

 Virgin Money offers a range of savings and investment products, mortgages, credit cards, insurance and pensions.
 The merger with Northern Rock widened Virgin Money's range from a previous focus on credit cards and insurance products, and the first savings accounts to be offered under the Virgin brand were issued in January 2012.
 These were gradually supplemented by other additional banking products under its own brand name.
 The bank launched its own range of basic current accounts in July 2014, initially only in Scotland and Northern Ireland.
 This was expanded to the rest of the UK in 2015.

 In November 2011, the bank opened the first of its concept lounges in Norwich, followed by Edinburgh, Manchester, London and Glasgow with plans to open more.
 Virgin renamed Northern Rock's 75 branches as stores, and the first to receive a temporary Virgin makeover opened on 9 January 2012.
 Richard Branson has also indicated in interviews that he would like to open branches at railway stations; Virgin Rail Group operated a number of railway stations at the time.
 The full rebranding process, which also included the combining of the Northern Rock website into the existing Virgin Money website, was completed by October.

 Virgin Money launched a fully functional current account in December 2019.
 The account uses technology previously used by the "B" account offered by Clydesdale Bank.
 All existing "B" accounts were converted to Virgin Money current accounts as part of this process.

-The bank is authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.
+The bank was authorised by the Prudential Regulation Authority and regulated by both the Financial Conduct Authority and the Prudential Regulation Authority.